 Concept of Preventing Air, Water, and Soil Pollution

-The Brother Group gives high priority to preventing environmental accidents by reviewing target facilities and processes and switching to alternatives that are less likely to cause pollution.
+The Brother Group gives high priority to preventing environmental accidents by reviewing target facilities and processes and switching to alternatives that are less likely to cause pollution in a timely manner.
 When managing existing facilities, activities to prevent pollution include setting and complying with voluntary management targets through ISO 14001.

 Preventing air pollution